 Dr Dumbrill monitored the twins regularly by obtaining a graph of the heart rate of each twin (CTG) and it appeared that there was no cause for concern.
 I knew that Saba was 37 weeks and twins often come early but could only return at the end of May 2011 to Cape Town.
 Saba spent May keeping fit by swimming and walking on Table Mountain in Cape Town, caring for her daughter and preparing for the twins birth.

 Saba took to the Table Mountain again over the weekend, hiking the contour paths and up Lions head with gusto, joined by a supportive gaggle of friends and family.
 Tuesday the 31st came and went and still no labour.
-On Wednesday the 1st June Saba took castor oil again and went for a three hour walk through Newlands forest alone with her husband.
+On Wednesday the 1st June Saba went for a three hour walk through Newlands forest alone with her husband.
 It was a very quiet and spiritual walk, where she felt she entered a trance-like state.
 She felt contractions around the top of her uterus which at times were strong enough to slow her stride, but by the time she got home again they had petered out.

 By the early evening Saba was almost tearful and there was no sign of labour.
 We checked the twins; I took my aromatherapy ‘magic mix’ with me and massaged her body for a good hour.
 Frank took over and continued the ‘magic mix’ massage after I left working on acupressure points on her hips thighs and pelvis .
 At 1.30am on Wednesday the 2nd, Frank called to say that her waters had broken and labour was established.
 I flew round to their home and after checking the twins both Saba and I agreed it was time to move to the Vincent Pallotti Hospital.